Child Safety and Wellbeing Policy

 Promote regular open discussion on child safety issues within the school community including at leadership team meetings, staff meetings and school council meetings

-Facilitate regular professional learning for staff and volunteers (where appropriate) to build deeper understandings of child safety, cultural safety, student wellbeing and prevention of responding to abuse
+Facilitate regular professional learning for staff and volunteers (where appropriate) to build deeper understandings of child safety, cultural safety, student wellbeing and prevention of, and responding to abuse

 Create an environment where child safety complaints and concerns are readily raised, and no one is discouraged from reporting an allegation of child abuse to relevant authorities.

-As part of TC’s child safe culture, school staff and volunteers are required to:
+As part of Templestowe College’s child safe culture, school staff and volunteers are required to:

 Read the school’s Child Safety Code of Conduct on induction, and maintain familiarity with that document